simonhtet10/Haptic-Knob/firmware/DEBUGGING.md

 ### Mid-gap "dent" in coarse detent mode

-**Symptom:** in 50° track mode, a spurious catch appeared *between* detent centers.
+**Symptom:** in 50° track mode, a false catch appeared *between* detent centers.

 **Cause:** a pure sinusoidal torque profile has its maximum restoring force at the midpoint between centers.
-At 10° spacing this is imperceptible; at 50° it becomes a distinct false detent.
+At 10° spacing this is imperceptible but at 50° it's a noticeable fake detent.

 **Fix:** dead-zone profile — restoring torque applies only within a catch zone around each center, zero in between.